 the lingering time spend customising reality or illusions…

 I’ve disabled my Facebook account a few times by now.
-And each time I came back, eventually, I got back to re-posting some things that I thought/think that are perspectives worth sharing.
-This brought me to the realisation of how important it is to ponder on who influenced you, who’ve been your so to say role-models.
-And out of a wide list here are the ones that are world wide accessible and with the lesser subjectivity embedment.
+And each time I came back, eventually, I got back to re-posting some things that I thought/think are perspectives worth sharing.
+We seem to share or even re-share things that have some influence on us.
+This brought me to the realisation of how important it is to ponder on who influenced you, who’s been your so to say, role models.
+And out of a wide list here are the ones that are worldwide accessible and with the lesser subjectivity embedment.

 These are people that had done, said or written things that had an influence upon me, that made me consider new points of view or changed existing points of view from the foundation of my belief system.